Frank Morgan: Radio

 Morgan also had a career in radio.
 In the 1940s, Morgan co-starred with Fanny Brice in one version (of several different series) of the radio program Maxwell House Coffee Time, aka The Frank Morgan-Fanny Brice Show.
 During the first half of the show Morgan would tell increasingly outlandish tall tales about his life adventures, much to the dismay of his fellow cast members.
 After the Morgan segment there was a song, followed by Brice as 'Baby Snooks' for the last half of the show.
 When Brice left to star in her own program in 1944, Morgan continued solo for a year with The Frank Morgan Show.
 In 1947, Morgan starred as the title character in the radio series The Fabulous Dr. Tweedy.
 He also recorded a number of children's records, including the popular Gossamer Wump, released in 1949 by Capitol Records.

 Personal life and death

 Morgan married Alma Muller in 1914; they had one son, George.
-They were married until Frank's death in 1949.
+They were married until his death in 1949.

 Morgan was widely known to be an alcoholic, according to several people who worked with him, including Margaret Hamilton and Aljean Harmetz.
 Morgan sometimes carried a black briefcase to work, fully equipped with a small mini-bar.

 Morgan's niece Claudia Morgan (née Wuppermann) was a stage and film actress, and his brother was playwright Carlos Wuppermann.

-Morgan died of a heart attack on September 18, 1949, shortly after filming of Annie Get Your Gun had begun.
-He was replaced in the role of Buffalo Bill by Louis Calhern.
+Morgan had filmed a few scenes as Buffalo Bill in the musical Annie Get Your Gun (1950) when he died suddenly of a heart attack on September 18, 1949, at the age of 59.
+He was replaced in the film by Louis Calhern.
 Morgan is buried in Green-Wood Cemetery in Brooklyn.
 His tombstone carries his real name, Wuppermann, as well as his stage name.